ea-cbcs/pulpo_capital/broker_management/dev.md

 	no open option for industries. ✓
 	Stage visibility for applications. ✓
 	web based url for now. hide option in settings. ✓

+	message box for emails. ✓

+	brokers have their dedicated web app links. ✓ available on their user icon. ✓
+		link will have it's functionality integrated. ✓ funding specialist readonly. ✓